 The Live Performance Engineering degree programme takes four years and consists of 240 ECTS credit points, the graduates receiving the title Bachelor of Culture and Arts.

 The degree programme trains technical management, design and implementation personnel for performing arts and events.
 Live Performance Engineering studies approach the technical theatre and event technology field from a variety of perspectives.
 Wide scope of technology (light, sound, video and stage), production skills, safety and project management are key elements of the training.

 Bachelor’s degree can be obtained through full-time study in the daytime or as continuing education for adults for those with previous work experience and/or higher education qualifications.
 Metropolia offers also studies for vocational further and specialist qualifications in technical theatre.

 As a multidisciplinary operating environment, Metropolia offers students an all-round and fitting domain in which to practice their skills.
-Practical training is carried out in cooperation with professional theatres and other performing groups.
+Practical training and projects are carried out in cooperation with professional theatres, other performing groups and event technology companies.

-Theatre and Performance Technology graduates work in a variety of professional performance activities: theatre and opera houses, theatre groups, cultural establishments and community centres, in concert and festival organisations, international productions and design houses and sales organisations.
+Theatre and Performance Technology graduates work in a variety of professional performance activities: theatre and opera houses, theatre groups, cultural establishments and community centres, in concert and festival organisations, international productions and sales organisations.

 E-mail addresses: firstname.lastname@example.org